 Dear friends, welcome to your weekly dose of fear!
 Starting from today, we’ll be addressing a fundamental issue, perhaps the most important in your video forensic workflow: using the best possible evidence.
 We’ll dedicate some posts to this important topic, covering the various pitfalls you may encounter.
 Today, we’ll see why using a mobile phone (or even a professional camera on a tripod) to capture footage is, well, not recommended.
+Cell phone snaps come with bad quality and reliability.
 Keep reading!

 Issue: Filming the Display Creates Awful Footage

 Let’s start with a quote from one of our esteemed users:

 The jobs I manage never get that far as we work with appalling quality footage in the vague hope of securing a conviction.

 Well, it’s certainly true that, sometimes, there’s not much we can do.
 But in many cases, the “appalling quality” is due to how the evidence video has been acquired, or how the working copy has been produced.
 Let’s go practical with an example.
 Can you get this license plate?